ngergs/crossplane-rs-unofficial/README.md

 The technical requirements follow from the official [composite functions specification](https://github.com/crossplane/crossplane/blob/main/contributing/specifications/functions.md).
-Basically we setup a grpc-server that has to support some custom flags via the CLI and env vars to configure mTLS.
+Basically we set up a grpc-server that has to support some custom CLI flags as well as configuration environment variables (primarily for crossplane to inject the mTLS-configuration).

 This example defines a `Configs` custom resources which can be used to generate multiple ConfigMaps using a template ( it's just a toy example without much practical use).
 We just picked a Kubernetes resource as output to avoid relying on